-- 1. All rabbits must be the property of the exhibitor by June 1, 2019.
+- 1. All rabbits must be the property of the exhibitor by May 1, 2020 unless you are in breeders or meat classes and then you need your stock by MARCH 1, 2020.
 Any entry not in accordance with this rule may still be accepted, but will receive a rating one grade lower than it would otherwise receive. - 2.
 Purebred Rabbits must be PERMANENTLY and LEGIBLY tattooed on the LEFT ear.
 Illegible or absent tattoos will automatically receive a "C" rating. - 3.
 PEDIGREE PAPERS AND TATTOOS CAN BE REVIEWED BY SUPERINTENDENTS AT ANY TIME. - 4.
 Exhibitors are permitted to show all rabbit breeds and varieties that meet the ARBA Standard or have a working standard. - 5.
 Pet Rabbits and Pet Cavies will be shown in the Small Pet Show.
 Please see Small Pet Project information. - 6.
 Exhibitors MUST WEAR PROPER ATTIRE AT THE SHOW TABLE & SHOWMANSHIP TABLE.
 Proper attire includes a white, long-sleeved shirt or a white show coat, long pants, and closed-toed shoes.
 No hats are allowed at the Showmanship or Show tables. - 7.
 All exhibitors should be present at judging.
-If you are unable to attend, make arrangements for another 4-H'er to show your rabbit. - 8.
+If you are unable to attend, you must make arrangements for another 4-H'er to show your rabbit. - 8.
 Only 4-H exhibitors are allowed at the judging table. - 9.
 No nursing does or rabbits with young should be brought to the show with the exception of breeder class rabbits. - 10.
-Pen of three (3) Market Rabbits each rabbit must weigh at least three (3) pounds, and not over five (5) pounds If any one of the rabbits is not in this weight range the exhibitor will receive a "C" rating.
+Pen of three (3) Market Rabbits each rabbit must weigh at least three and a half (3.5) pounds, and not over five and a half (5.5) pounds and 10 weeks of age.
+If any one of the rabbits is not in this weight or age range the exhibitor will receive a "C" rating.
 You want each rabbit to weigh as close as possible to each other.
 Rabbits should look identical, but do not have to be from the same litter. - 11.
-Single fryer (1) Market Rabbit at least three (3) pounds, and not over five (5) pounds. - 12.
-Rabbit Breeders 4 class and 6 class: Doe with her litter, litter must be 4 to 8 weeks of age.
-Doe and litter will be shown together. - 13.
-Costume Class (rabbit, cavy, small pets and poultry) will be held at 6:00 pm on August 18th. - 14.
+Single fryer (1) Market Rabbit at least three and a half (3.5) pounds, and not over five and a half (5.5) pounds and 10 weeks of age.
+Estimated bred by April 10th, born by May 10th. - 12.
+Rabbit Breeders 4 class and 6 class: Doe with her litter, litter must be 8-12 weeks of age.
+Doe, Buck and litter will be shown together.
+Estimated bred by March 26th and born by April 26th for 12 weeks. - 13.
+Costume Class (rabbit, cavy, & small pets) will be held right after the Rabbit Show on Saturday, July 18, 2020. - 14.
 Any animal showing signs of illness or disease WILL BE SENT HOME. - 15.
-Poor sportmanship will NOT be tolerated.
+4-H MEMBER & PARENTS: Poor sportmanship will NOT be tolerated.
 Any 4-H members or parents exhibiting poor sportsmanship will be asked to leave.
-4-H'ers who are asked to leave will forfeit all entries and awards. - 16.
+4-H'ers who are asked to leave will forfeit all entries and awards.
+PARENTS: If an adult is asked to step back from the show table and keeps coming back, they will be asked to leave the showroom.
+If an adult (instead of the 4-H member) is placing a 4-H rabbit on the table, the rabbit will receive an automatic "C" rating. - 16.
 4-H members showing any type of animal or doing an animal poster project MUST complete the Quality Assurance & Ethics Online Training by June 1st in order to be eligible to show.
 This training is required only once in your 4-H career.
 Please complete the training at: http://web.extension.illinois.edu/qaec.